warmbowski/iounia/DEVELOPMENT_LOG.md

 ## Data Management

+- ✅ Originally set up Firebase for data and file management
+  - ✅ Migrated to Convex for for better DX with schema, typing, and transactional functions
+  - ✅ Also because Firebase's security rules were complex, and a huge risk of making a mistake and getting unpredictable bill.
+  - ✅ Convex's server side approach seemed much more secure compared to Firebase's client side approach
 - ✅ Set up Convex schema for data tables
   - ✅ Created tables for campaigns, sessions, recordings, and transcriptions
   - ✅ Implemented Convex functions for CRUD operations on all tables